An Apology for Money: Money creation by expectations

-Note that, without ``fiat'' credit and dept, the amount of money could only be sustained proportional to the growth (or decline) of marketed assets, as at any given moment it would only be possible to invest money which has already been created, and not also money created {\it in expectation} of future profits.
-By lack of liquidity, this bound seriously cripples an economy as compared to economies allowing ``fiat'' credit.
-It also assumes that, through monetization and its inverse, a ``reasonable'' equilibrium or balance between the money stock and marketed assets can be maintained, thereby synchronously accounting for all created and annihilated or ``stored'' assets; an assumption which is highly questionable.
+Note that, without fiat credit and dept, the amount of money could only be sustained proportional to the growth (or decline) of marketed assets, as at any given moment it would only be possible to invest money which has already been created, and not also money created {\it in expectation} of future profits.
+By lack of liquidity, when compared to economies allowing fiat credit, this bound seriously cripples an economy.
+These principles also have to assume that through monetization (and its inverse) a reasonable equilibrium or balance between the money stock and marketed assets can be maintained, thereby synchronously accounting for all created and annihilated or stored assets in a sort of virtual inventory; an assumption which is highly questionable.

-Alas, if the ``fiat'' credit and thus also the debt has no direct backing by commodities or monetized assets, the money creation is principally unbounded, resulting in monetary crises if the future profits are overestimated.
-Yet, despite these unfavorable side effects, the creation of money through the monetization of future profits has been one of the driving forces for the increase of production of assets~ \cite{soros-alchemy,2006-Binswanger}.
-Anybody arguing against monetization of future profits and ``fiat'' credit might just as well propose going back to some kind of unrealistic ``monetary stone age.''
+Alas, if the fiat credit and thus also the debt has no direct backing by commodities or monetized assets, the money creation is principally unbounded, resulting in monetary crises if the future profits are overestimated.
+Yet, despite these unfavorable side effects, the creation of money through the monetization of future profits has been one of the driving forces for the increase of production and services, and the prosperity at large~\citep{soros-alchemy,2006-Binswanger}.
+Anybody arguing against monetization of future profits and fiat credit might just as well propose going back to some kind of unrealistic and unsustainable monetary stone age.